SFU-CMPT-201/.github/profile/README.md

   fostering self-reliance and problem-solving skills.

 Below are the long assignments, provided for your reference.
 Each offering of CMPT 201 has its own private repos for these assignments and instructions may vary slightly.
-Please do not use these assignments as-is.
+Therefore, if you are taking CMPT 201, please make sure you use the correct repos corresponding to your term instead of the repos below.

 * [A8: Simple Shell](https://github.com/SFU-CMPT-201/a8-pub)
 * [A9: Memory Management](https://github.com/SFU-CMPT-201/a9-pub)